yabetsg/Enabling-the-Circular-Economy-by-Bringing-AI-to-Resale/Design/DomainModel.md

 It also contains the individual prices of the clothing and the total price of everything in the cart.

 PieceofClothing contains all the information pertaining to a specific piece of clothing that the end user would like to look at.
 Size, Price, and an add to cart button if they would like to own it.

+The Check-out is for after the end user decides they want to purchase the items in their cart.
+This is where they would input their payment information as well as the shipping details necessary to get the item.
+This also shows the costs of each item, and the total cost.

+DATABASE is the database of information provided by the end user tied to their account.
+This contains a "style profile"